 Weston home prices are not only among the most expensive in Connecticut, but Weston real estate also consistently ranks among the most expensive in America.

 Weston is a decidedly white-collar town, with fully 95.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Weston is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Weston who work in management occupations (22.81%), sales jobs (13.35%), and business and financial occupations (12.81%).

 Also of interest is that Weston has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Weston is also a town of artists.
 Weston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weston’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.12% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Weston telecommute to their jobs.
+Overall, about 22.22% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Weston is a somewhat ethnically-diverse town.
 The people who call Weston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weston residents report their race to be White, followed by Asian.
-Important ancestries of people in Weston include Italian, English, German, and Russian.
+Important ancestries of people in Weston include Irish, Italian, German, English, and Polish.

 The most common language spoken in Weston is English.
 Other important languages spoken here include Spanish and Chinese.